-Part 2 of the Local Plan for the Peak District National Park, which we are calling the Development Management Policies document and includes a Policies Map, will guide and manage development across the National Park alongside our adopted Core Strategy up to 2026 and will replace the remaining policies in the Local Plan adopted in 2001.
+Part 2 of the Local Plan for the Peak District National Park, which we are calling the Development Management Policies (DMP) document and includes a Policies Map, will guide and manage development across the National Park alongside our adopted Core Strategy up to 2026 and replaced the remaining policies in the Local Plan adopted in 2001.

 24th April 2019

 The Authority has received the Planning Inspector's final report, which concludes that the DMP document can be found sound subject to the inclusion of a number of main modifications.
 These modifications, as well as a number of earlier additional modifications, relating to typographical errors, have been incorporated into a final adoption version of the DMP document.
 The Policies Map which was originally consulted on, along with previous Policies Map modifications, will be adopted as part of the DMP document.
 The DMP document is proposed for adoption at the National Park Authority Meeting to be held on 24th May 2019.

 Following the Hearing sessions and the Inspector’s Interim Views, the Authority prepared main modifications to the plan.
 These were available for interested parties to comment on until 5pm on Monday 28th January 2019.
 Please see details here.